sigmacomputing/sigmaquickstarts/site/sigmaguides/src/snowflake_cost_per_query_template/snowflake_cost_per_query_template.md

 <aside class="positive">
 <strong>IMPORTANT:</strong><br> If your company does not use dbt, skip this page and advance to step 3
 </aside>
-One way to create the `query_history_enriched` table is by deploying the dbt-snowflake-monitoring(https://github.com/get-select/dbt-snowflake-monitoring/tree/main) dbt package from Select("https://select.dev/").
+One way to create the `query_history_enriched` table is by deploying the <a href="(https://github.com/get-select/dbt-snowflake-monitoring/tree/main">dbt-snowflake-monitoring</a> dbt package from Select(https://select.dev/).

 This package has a model called **query_history_enriched** that enriches the Snowflake `query_history` table with query cost information.
 It will calculate the actual cost (in currency) for every query run in your Snowflake account.